arghyadutta/notes/monte-carlo.md

 ## Motivation
 Monte Carlo is a place in Italy famous for its casinos.
-Monte Carlo in simulation lingo assumes that random kicks act on particles in a box to simulate velocities.
+Monte Carlo in simulation lingo assumes that repeated random sampling can provide approximate solutions.
+Randomness is associated with casinos also.
+Unless you cheat.
+Computationally random numbers can be used to cause fluctuations in particle postions to simulate particle motion.
-Computationally these random numbers can be added to the postions using random number generators, which take a random seed as input.

 ##### some side tracking
 There are some cracked games that require us to move our cursor around a specified zone in the installation GUI, which the software uses